-The Self Representation Service is run by the Queensland Public Interest Law Clearing House Incorporated (QPILCH), an independent, non-profit community based legal organisation that coordinates the provision of pro bono legal services for individuals and community groups.
+The Self Representation Service is run by the Queensland Public Interest Law Clearing House Incorporated (QPILCH), an independent, non-profit community based legal organisation that coordinates pro bono legal services for individuals and community groups.

-The Service provides free legal advice and assistance via offices in Brisbane and Townsville, and assistance is available by phone for people living outside of those areas.
+The Service provides free legal advice and assistance via offices in Brisbane and Townsville or by phone for people living outside of those areas.

-You will be eligible for assistance from the Service if your legal problem falls within one of the following areas:
+You will be eligible for assistance if your legal problem falls within one of the following areas:

 - administrative review

 - guardianship and administration

 People appealing a QCAT decision, even if it does not relate to one of the areas above, will also be eligible for assistance.